What we do

 EV SYSTEMS BUSINESS LINE

 Battery systems are the most significant growth area for Valmet Automotive.
 The Salo battery plant started operations in 2019 at premises previously used by Nokia.
-Towards the end of 2021, a new battery plant will start operations in Uusikaupunki.
+A new battery plant was established in Uusikaupunki in 2021 and it is expanding operations in 2023.
+Our third battery plant is recruiting personnel in Kirchardt and starting production in 2023.
 We offer car manufacturers a full offering of services related to battery projects: concepting, development, prototypes, testing and manufacturing.

 Get to know our operations –

 Designing, testing and assembling battery systems is challenging but rewarding work in a rapidly developing industry.
 We need more colleagues in practically all of our operations.
 Join us in shaping transportation today and tomorrow.

 The battery plant quality team ensures that the battery modules and packs we manufacture meet our customers’ specifications.
 We inspect both the received materials and the products shipped from the plant.
 Tests are conducted in the quality laboratory and on the production lines.
 We comply with and develop our quality system.

 The production lines of our battery plants produce battery packs for hybrid and electric vehicles as well as commercial vehicles as serial production.
 We have a separate line dedicated to prototypes and small batches.
 Battery building operators work in teams.
 Their main task is to monitor the production process and intervene in possible disturbances or shortcomings in the production line.